-On behalf of the University of Cincinnati C-Ring committee and the 93 women who have gone before her; please join us in congratulating Janelle Wichmann, our 2013 C-Ring recipient!
+On behalf of the University of Cincinnati C-Ring committee and the 94 women who have gone before her; please join us in congratulating Stephanie Lux, our 2014 C-Ring recipient!

 For more information on the C-Ring Award, C-Ring Committee, and former C-Ring Recipients, click here!